 2) File with your correct NPI

 If Medicare has 2 NPI numbers on file for you ( a billing NPI and a provider NPI), be sure to use your billing NPI when filing CMS claim forms.
-Read this article for details: Populate your billing NPI to CMS claim forms.
+See this guide for details: Populate your billing NPI to CMS claim forms.

 National Government Services (NGS)